Rohan-s18/CSDS338_Lab/Week 2/README.md

 **circulararray.c:**
   - You will be provided with the full code of a circular array in C, you will see throughout this course that this particular Data Structure is very important in different places in Operating Systems.
+  - Try to explain what is happening in the code by writing down comments.
+Your previous knowledge of circular arrays will come in handy over here.
   - Try to come up with a real-life example where you would use circular arrays and use the methods from the circular array inside the main method of this file.

 **Submission:**